Ravished Armenia (film): Distribution

-The initial New York performance of the silent film took place on February 16, 1919, in the ballroom of the Plaza Hotel, with society leaders, Mrs. Oliver Harriman and Mrs. George W. Vanderbilt, serving as co-hostesses on behalf of the American Committee for Armenian and Syrian Relief.
-To raise funds for relief, the film was shown in several American cities at an admission price of $10 per person at a time when the typical American theater charged an admission of $0.25 to $0.35.
+The initial New York performance of the eight-reel (approximately two-hour) silent film took place on February 16, 1919, in the ballroom of the Plaza Hotel, with society leaders Mrs. Oliver Harriman and Mrs. George W. Vanderbilt serving as co-hostesses on behalf of the American Committee for Armenian and Syrian Relief.
+To raise funds for the charity, the movie was shown in several American cities at an admission price of $10 per person, at a time when the typical American theater charged an admission of 25¢ to 35¢.
 Later, when the film went into general distribution, ads described it as the "$10 per seat picture."

-The film was first screened in London under the title Auction of Souls and in 1920 was shown twice daily for three weeks at the Royal Albert Hall to obtain support for the protection of national minorities.
-This showing of the film, which contains depictions of the flogging of women and their nude crucifixion, was authorized with cuts to five scenes that had been agreed to by the film producers without the film's formal submission to the British Board of Film Censors, which never certified the film for general viewing in the United Kingdom.
+The film was first screened in London under the title Auction of Souls.
+In 1920, it was shown twice daily for three weeks at the Royal Albert Hall to obtain support for the protection of national minorities.
+The movie contained depictions of the flogging and nude crucifixion of women, and the producers agreed to cuts to five scenes for the showings at the hall.
+The film was not submitted to the British Board of Film Censors, which therefore never certified it for general viewing in the United Kingdom.

-The film was released in Paris on December 11, 1919, Salle Gaveau.
+The movie premiered in Paris on December 11, 1919, at the Salle Gaveau.
 It was sponsored by the Duchess of Rohan.

 Reception

 Because of the film's subject matter, distributors often scheduled limited showings of the film to community leaders prior to releasing it to local theaters.
 Still, in some states there were attempts to ban or censor the film.
 For example, after the Pennsylvania State Board of Censors banned the film, the distributors sued and overturned the state agency decision in court.
 In reversing the board's ban, the decision of the judge stated:

 The court finds it a fact and a question of law that there is nothing in the scenes which make them sacrilegious, obscene, indecent or immoral, or such nature as to tend to debase or corrupt morals.
 Viewing the picture as a whole, the court finds as a fact that it is educational in nature.
-It is not only a vivid portrayal of the story Ravished Armenia, but it is also a picture of conditions as they existed in Armenia a few months ago.Mardiganian felt she had been cheated out of her $7000 fee for the film and received only $195.
-She sued her legal guardian Eleanor Brown Gates, the novelist wife of the screenwriter Henry Leyford Gates.
-She won $5,000.
+It is not only a vivid portrayal of the story Ravished Armenia, but it is also a picture of conditions as they existed in Armenia a few months ago.

+Preservation

+The film was thought to be completely lost until 1994, when Eduardo Kozlanian discovered a 14–15-minute fragment in the Film Archive of Yerevan.
+An unknown company began selling a VHS transfer of the segment in the early 2000s.
+In 2009, the Armenian Genocide Resource Center of Northern California released a DVD containing the fragment, which has been restored, edited, and captioned.
+A slideshow of stills from the movie is included as well.